 8.1 This Appendix is meant to augment the contents of the Central Tender Documents and not to derogate from them.

-8.2 This Appendix is meant for the Dynamic Online Specific Invitation stage and is an integral part of the Central Tender Documents and the Individual Invitation Documents.
+8.2 This Appendix is meant for the Dynamic Online Specific Invitation stage and is an integral part of the Central Tender Documents and the Specific Invitation Documents.

 8.3.
 In this stage—that of the Dynamic Online Specific Invitation—the Bidders will participate in accordance with Section 1.4.3 above and the rules specified therein.

 8.4.
-The documents needed for the Dynamic Individual Invitation are specified in Appendix 2 of Booklet 2 of the Central Tender Documents.
+The documents needed for the Dynamic Specific Invitation are specified in Appendix 2 of Booklet 2 of the Central Tender Documents.

 8.5 Registration for the National Identification System (once only)